Installing and Configuring an IMU for Motorcycle Applications

 Despite still showing the status as “Good” within VBOX Test Suite, this seeded Kalman Filter will cause the Heading_IMU measurement to be incorrect due to reasons outlined below:

-• When the rider mounted the bike and moved the bike from a side stand angle to an upright bike position after the IMU and Kalman Filter had been initialised, then an angular change for the IMU can occur.
+- When the rider mounted the bike and moved the bike from a side stand angle to an upright bike position after the IMU and Kalman Filter had been initialised, then an angular change for the IMU can occur.
 If this angular change is more than 30 degrees, the Kalman Filter cannot overcome this initial offset, causing the Heading_IMU channel to be incorrect.

-• Another reason could be the rider shadowing the GPS antenna, creating noisy GPS data that causes the Heading_IMU to initialise with an incorrect heading.
+- Another reason could be the rider shadowing the GPS antenna, creating noisy GPS data that causes the Heading_IMU to initialise with an incorrect heading.

-• Finally, if the vehicle does not move away in the forward direction of the Vehicle (IMU forward direction), then the Heading_IMU becomes seeded with an incorrect initial Heading value, causing the value to differ.
+- Finally, if the vehicle does not move away in the forward direction of the Vehicle (IMU forward direction), then the Heading_IMU becomes seeded with an incorrect initial Heading value, causing the value to differ.

-A new feature has been implemented in V3 VBOX firmware to assist motorcycle testers regarding incorrect Kalman filter initialisation, where the user can configure the IMU to “initialise only when moving”:
+A feature was implemented in version 3 of the VBOX 3i firmware to assist motorcycle testers in cases of incorrect Kalman filter initialisation, where you can configure the IMU to “initialise only when moving”.

 Points to consider when installing an IMU on a motorbike